Signs of the Last Days: Arrogance

 Which camp will we be in, those who rejoice to see his coming or those who are terrified?

 Now is the time to join the first party, if you have not already.
 The Bible says that, if we confess that he is the Lord and believe in our heart that God raised him from the dead, we will be saved.
 (Romans 10:9-10) God is more than ready to help us in this matter.
-Fifty-one years ago this Spring, I made the decision to invite this King into my life.
+Fifty-four years ago this Spring, I made the decision to invite this King into my life.
 I was not yet convinced that he had really risen from the dead, but I knew that, if he had, it was the most important event to date in the history of the world.
 I asked him to reveal himself to me, if he were truly the risen Son of God.
 As you have no doubt figured out, the Holy Spirit soon opened my eyes to that glorious reality.
 Faith filled my heart, and I experienced God’s presence all around me.
 As God gave me a new birth, spiritually speaking, everything became new.
 (2 Corinthians 5:17) I was filled with an amazing joy and a desire to tell everyone about this God who can be known.
 I want you to know him, too.
+We may be on the verge of his appearing.
+Don’t delay.

 Prayer